microsoft/azure-ai-foundry-whatsapp-bot/README.md

 ![Architecture](img/architecture.png)

  - A user gets a voice message.
 He/She then forwards the message to the WhatsApp Business number.
- - WhatsApp Business app gets the message and sends it to the Azure Functions using Webhook.
+ - WhatsApp Business app gets the message and sends it to the Azure Functions using a Webhook.
  - Azure Functions gets the message.
 If is is a voice messsage, then call `client.audio.transcriptions.create` Python API to invoke Azure OpenAI Whsiper model, deployed in Azure AI Foundry.
  - Transcribed text is returned from Azure OpenAI Whsiper model to Azure Function, and from the to the WhatsApp Business app.